 How Does High Frequency Trading (HFT) Impact Markets?

-High-frequency trading (HFT) firms use ultrafast computer algorithms to conduct large trades in markets like stocks, options and futures.
+High-frequency trading (HFT) firms use ultrafast computer algorithms to conduct big trades of stocks, options, and futures in fractions of a second.
 HFT firms also rely on sophisticated data networks to get price information and detect trends in markets.

 What is High Frequency Trading?

 Ultrafast speeds are paramount for high-frequency trading firms.
-Executing trades at nanoseconds faster can mean the difference between profits and losses for HFT firms.
+Executing these automated trades at nanoseconds faster can mean the difference between profits and losses for HFT firms.

-There are broadly two types of HFT, although many firms are secretive about their trading and technology strategies.
-The first type is looking for trading opportunities that depend on market conditions.
+There are broadly two types of HFT strategies.
+The first is looking for trading opportunities that depend on market conditions.
 For instance, HFT firms may try to arbitrage price differences between exchange-traded funds (ETFs) and futures that track the same underlying index.

 Futures contracts based on the S&P 500 Index may experience a price change nanoseconds faster than an ETF that tracks the same index.
 An HFT firm may capitalize on this price difference by using the futures price data to anticipate a price move in the ETF.